 If you were denied boarding, we can give you free advice on whether you are entitled to compensation.
 All we need are your flight details.
 Fill in your flight number and date and you will immediately receive advice.
 Submit your claim with EUclaim and we will take care of the entire process on a ‘no win no fee’ basis.

-If the airline cannot give you a reason why you can’t board the flight, you are entitled to a replacement flight.
+If the airline cannot give you a reason why you were denied boarding, you are entitled to a replacement flight.
 If you are not satisfied with the alternative flight offered, you have the right to cancel the booking and receive a full refund for the cost of the ticket.

 The airline never answered my emails or calls.
 EUclaim did its job perfectly fine, dealt with the airline and got my money.
 It took a while since the airline did not seem to wanna pay, but it all ended up well.